darshitarastogi76-tech/crm-risk-project/README.md

 ## 🧰 Built With
 - Microsoft Excel — for dashboarding, pivot tables, conditional formatting
-- Google Sheets — for initial mock data (if used)
+- Mockaroo — for initial mock data
 - GitHub — for version control and project sharing
 -
 ## 🔄 What’s Next?